aws-amplify/docs/docs/lib/auth/fragments/ios/signin_next_steps/40_confirm_new_password.md

-If you receive `confirmSignInWithNewPassword`, the next step is to provide a new password for the user.
-You should ask the user for a new password and invoke `confirmSignIn` api with the new password:
+If the next step is `confirmSignInWithNewPassword`, Amplify Auth requires a new password for the user before they can proceed.
+Prompt the user for a new password and pass it to the `confirmSignIn` API.

 <amplify-block-switcher>